Beth Israel Medical Center: Beth Israel Medical Center

-By then it had extended beyond its Jewish base and served the entire population of Lower Manhattan including Manhattan's Lower East Side, Chinatown, Gramercy, the West Village, and Chelsea.
+It acted as University Hospital and Manhattan Campus for the Albert Einstein College of Medicine of Yeshiva University.
+The hospital was also a teaching hospital of St. George's University and the Phillips Beth Israel School of Nursing.

 In 1988 it had the largest network of heroin-treatment clinics in the United States with 7,500 patients and 23 facilities.
 It acquired Doctors Hospital on the Upper East Side in the 1990s, renaming it Beth Israel Medical Center-Singer Division, and Kings Highway Hospital Center in Brooklyn in 1995, renaming it Beth Israel Medical Center-Kings Highway Division.
-In 2004, the Singer Division closed and the Manhattan inpatient operations were consolidated in the buildings on First Avenue at 16th Street in Manhattan.